LIAAD/Time-Matters/README.md

     If your user does not have permission executions on python lib folder, you should execute the following command: sudo chmod 111 /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*

-## How to use Time-Matters-SingleDoc
+## How to use Time-Matters-SingleDoc?
 Time-Matters-SingleDoc aims to score temporal expressions found within a single text.
 Given an identified temporal expression it offers the user two scoring options:

 - <b>ByDoc</b>: it retrieves a unique <b>single</b> score for each temporal expression found in the document, regardless it occurs multiple times in different parts of the text, that is, multiple occurrences of a temporal expression in different sentences (e.g., 2019.......
 2019), will always return the same score (e.g., 0.92);